aspose-total/Aspose.Total-Products/total/en/java/conversion/svg-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform SVG to DOTX via Java" h2="On Premise Java API to Render SVG to DOTX without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting SVG to DOTX is a simple two-step process that can be accomplished with the help of Aspose.Total for Java.
+Aspose.Total for Java is a comprehensive suite of APIs that provide powerful document processing capabilities.

+The first step in the process is to render the SVG file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF manipulation API that enables developers to create, edit, and convert PDF documents.
+It also provides the ability to render SVG files to DOC.

+The second step is to convert the DOC file to DOTX using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that enables developers to create, edit, and convert various document formats.
+It provides the ability to convert DOC files to DOTX.

-You can convert SVG to DOTX by using two simple steps.
-First you need to render SVG file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to DOTX.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+By using Aspose.Total for Java, developers can easily convert SVG to DOTX in just two simple steps.
+Aspose.PDF for Java is used to render the SVG file to DOC, and Aspose.Words for Java is used to convert the DOC file to DOTX.
+This makes it easy for developers to quickly and easily convert SVG to DOTX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}